-- ASHP accommodates an early commitment process for residency sponsors that offer both PGY1 and PGY2 pharmacy programs that choose to allow PGY1 residents to commit to one of the sponsor's PGY2 residencies prior to the match.
-The early commitment process may occur only between a PGY1 resident and a PGY2 residency program that is conducted by the sponsor of the PGY1 program.
+- ASHP accommodates an early commitment process for residency sponsors offering PGY1 and PGY2 pharmacy programs that allow PGY1 residents to commit to one of the sponsor's PGY2 residencies before the match.
+The early commitment process may occur only between a PGY1 resident and a PGY2 residency program conducted by the sponsor.
 The PGY1 and PGY2 residencies must be continuous years of employment for the resident. - The UW Medicine PGY2 programs participating in early commitment may vary yearly depending on PGY1 interest, and pharmacy department needs/goals.
 The PGY1 class will be informed of the specific PGY2 programs participating in early commitment, the number of positions available for early commitment, and the process and deadlines for the application and submission of early commitment agreements to ASHP in October. - Application procedures: - a.
-PGY1 residents will complete an application (letter of intent, CV, and 3 letters of recommendation) - b.
-The candidate will have a formal interview with the PGY2 program director and preceptor(s) in November - Selection procedures and notification: - a.
+PGY1 residents will complete an application (letter of intent, CV, and 3 letters of recommendation). - b.
+The application will be reviewed using the program rubric to determine which applicants will be offered an interview. - c.
+Selected candidates will have a formal interview with the PGY2 program director and preceptor(s) in November - Selection procedures and notification: - a.
 Following the interview, the residents will be scored using the interview evaluation form - b.
-If the resident is deemed by the program director and preceptors to be an acceptable candidate for the PGY2 program, the following steps must be completed prior to the ASHP deadline for early commitment: - i.
+If the resident is deemed by the program director and selection committee members to be an acceptable candidate for the PGY2 program, the following steps must be completed prior to the ASHP deadline for early commitment: - i.
 The resident and PGY2 program director will sign and submit the letter of agreement (see ASHP website) for early commitment to the National Matching Services (NMS). - ii.
 The PGY2 program director will request the department to submit the fee to NMS and the program director will contact the NMS to withdraw the position from the match. - iii.
 The resident is not required to register for the match or pay the fee.